 The Children Act 1989 provided a new framework for the care and protection of children where all children have the right to grow up unharmed, to have the opportunity to develop fully and to have their basic needs met.
-Whilst members of school staff are not an investigation agency, they do have the day-to-day contact and knowledge of children in their care and therefore have an important role to play in recognising and taking the appropriate action in cases of suspected child abuse.
+The school staff have the day-to-day contact and knowledge of children in their care and therefore have an important role to play in recognising and taking the appropriate action in safeguarding children's welfare.
 All are aware of our Child Protection procedures which have been developed and agreed by all local agencies.
 Child abuse is a particularly sensitive issue for everyone involved and draws on strong feelings and emotions.
 However members of school staff are required to report, in line with procedure, any situation where abuse is suspected.